smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

         building this job into the Daily schedule each time the Schedule is rebuilt from the Master definitions.
-One example of a technique that may be used to accomplish this is to choose a Frequency of \"On Request\" and then select a calendar date that is in the past.
+One example of a technique that may be used to accomplish this is to choose a Frequency of "On Request" and then select a calendar date that is in the past.
     c.
 Take note of the name of the Frequency used for each Tracked and Queued job, as this value may optionally be used within the IBM